-The PAM Configuration Page allows you to determine how AE Services Management Console administrative accounts are authenticated and controlled.
+how AE Services Management Console administrative accounts are authenticated and controlled.

-In this sample procedure, the Linux PAM is configured to use an external LDAP server for authentication.

-- From the AE Services Management Console main menu, select Security > PAM > PAM Module. - 2.
-Follow these steps to complete the PAM Module Configuration page. - a.
-In the Optional Additional Authentication Protocols section, select the check box for External LDAP. - b.
-In the Password Limits section, accept the default settings.
-These settings are described as follows: - Enforce password limits Indicates that password limits are in effect for the user.
-This setting is enabled by default (the check box is selected).

-- Number of times user is prompted for a new password (retry).
+- 1. From the AE Services Management Console main menu, select Security > PAM > PAM Password Manager. - 2.
+In the New global password configuration (etc/login.defs) section, perform the following steps: - a.
+In the Maximum number of days a password may be used (PASS_MAX_DAYS) field, accept or change the default (60). - b.
+In the Minimum number of days allowed between password changes (PASS MIN DAYS) field, accept or change the default (1). - c.
+In the Number of days warning given before a password expires (PASS_WARN_AGE) field, accept or change the default (10). - 3.
+In the Optional Additional Authentication Protocols section, perform one of the following steps: - If you authenticate users to an external LDAP server, select the External LDAP check box. - If you do not authenticate users to an external LDAP server, accept the default.
+By default, this option is disabled (that is, a check mark does not appear in the External LDAP check box).
+When this option is disabled, AE Services authenticates OAM administrative users to the local Linux password store on the AE Services server. - 4.
+In the Password Limits section, accept or change the default settings.
+These settings are described as follows: - Enforce Password Limits check box indicates whether password limits are in effect for the user.
+This setting is enabled by default (the check box is selected), which, in turn, enables the following settings. - Number of times user is prompted for a new password (retry).
 The default is 3. - Number of characters in new password that must be different from old password (difok).
 The default is 2. - Minimum length of a new password (minlen).
 The default is 8. - Minimum credit in meeting required password length for digits in a password (dcredit).
 The default is 1. - Minimum credit in meeting required password length for upper case characters in a password (ucredit).
 The default is 1. - Minimum credit in meeting required password length for lower case characters in a password (Icredit).
 The default is 1. - Minimum credit in a meeting required password length for other characters in a password (ocredit).
 The default is 1. - Number of previous passwords that cannot be reused.
+The default is 5. - Maximum number of same consecutive characters in a password.
+The default is 3. - The algorithm used to encrypt the Linux password.
+The choices are sha256 and sha512.

-The default is 4. - c.
-In the Failed Login Response section, accept the default settings.
-These settings are described as follows: - Enable account lockout with the following settings.
-This check box is enabled by default which, in turn, enables the following settings. - Lock out login after unsuccessful attempts to login (deny).
+- 5. In the Failed Login Response section, accept or change the default settings.
+These settings are described as follows: - Enable account lockout with the following parameters check box.
+This check box is enabled by default, which, in turn, enables the following settings. - Lock out login after unsuccessful attempts to login (deny).
 The default is 3 attempts. - Lock account for seconds (lock time).
-The default is 60 seconds.
+The default is 60 seconds. - 6.
+Click Apply Changes.

-3. ick